GMLC-TDC/HELICS/docs/user-guide/examples/advanced_examples/advanced_brokers_simultaneous.md

 ## Execution and Results

-To run the co-simulations simultaneously, all that is required is having `helics_cli` launch each individually.
+To run the co-simulations simultaneously, all that is required is having the HELICS runner launch each individually.
 The trailing `&` in the shell commands below background the command and return another shell prompt to the user.

 `$ helics run --path=./federation_1/federation_1_runner.json &`
 `$ helics run --path=./federation_2/federation_2_runner.json &`